Lotfullah21/backend-dev/firstProject/documents/model/README.md

 #### Example:

-If you add a new model or field in models.py, running python manage.py makemigrations will generate a migration file like 0002_auto_20211006_1523.py, which contains the instructions to add that model or field to the database.
+If you add a new model or field in models.py, running ` python manage.py makemigrations` will generate a migration file like `0002_auto_20211006_1523.py`, which contains the instructions to add that model or field to the database.

-## 2. python manage.py migrate
+## 2. `python manage.py migrate`

 ### Purpose: